easy Aloo-palak-pakora recipe

 • Oil (for deep frying)

-In a large mixing bowl, add the sliced potatoes, onions, green chilis and chopped spinach.
+In a large mixing bowl, add sliced potatoes, onions, green chilis and chopped spinach.

 Now add all required spices that are red chili powder, cumin seeds, cracked coriander seeds, baking soda, and salt.
 Then mix well until the vegetables are evenly mixed with spices and vegetables releases their water.